lstorchi/markovctheil/README.txt

 you should  get  Change Point:  158  ( -320.0611462871186 ) as
 a result.
 Similarly you can run the same using the GUI.

-To  test the  randentropy CLI,  you  can  use tha same file as
+To  test the  randentropy CLI,  you  can  use the same file as
 before:

 $ python3 randentropy.py -m ./files/sep_monthly.mat \